ElementsProject/elementsproject.github.io/how-it-works/index.md

 <br/>

-In order to transfer assets back to the main chain, a transaction is made from a multi-signature wallet controlled by the Watchmen.
+In order to transfer assets back to the main chain, a transaction is made from the multi-signature wallet controlled by the Watchmen.
 A threshold number of participants in the federation must sign before the transaction is considered valid.
 Sending an asset back to the main chain releases funds on the main chain and destroys the corresponding amount on the sidechain, effectively transferring the assets back to the main chain.

 **Diagram showing how Watchmen enable the transfer of assets out of an Elements sidechain:**